Log In UI - Components

 3. In the Details tab:

-Your project should now look something like this in the Design mode:
+Your project should now look something like this in the Projects view:

 Note: The visibility of views depends on the selected workspace, so your Qt Design Studio might look somewhat different from the above image.
-To open hidden views, select View > Views in the Design mode.
+To open hidden views, select View > Views.
 For more information about moving views around, see Managing Workspaces.

-To remove this Button, just select it and press Backspace.
+To remove this button, select it and press Backspace.
+Repeat for the text component.

 Next, you will edit the values of the properties of the component instances to create the main page of the UI.